jxxcarlson/scripta-tauri/README.md

 # Scripta-Tauri

-A desktop app hosting the Scripta compiler.
+A desktop app hosting the Scripta compiler
+(real-time compilation of source text in MicroLaTeX, XMarkdow or L0 to HTML)

 See https://scripta.io for the web app.